Dominick Bragalone

-Dominick Bragalone (born November 17, 1996) is an American football running back formerly for the Montreal Alouettes of the Canadian Football League (CFL).
+Dominick Bragalone (born November 17, 1996) is an American former professional football running back formerly for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football for Lehigh.

 Bragalone attended high school in South Williamsport, Pennsylvania where in his senior season set Pennsylvania's all-time record for single season rushing yards with 4,704 yards.
 He sits second on the single season rushing total nationally, winning the 2014 Mr. Pennsylvania Football award.
 Bragalone's collegiate career ended in 2019 as he graduated from Lehigh University with a bachelor's degree in psychology.

 High school

 Bragalone attended South Williamsport Area High School in South Williamsport, Pennsylvania.
 He played football and ran track where he excelled in both.
 He was a 2014 MaxPreps small school All-American, honorable mention Parade Magazine All-American and two-time Pennsylvania Class A Player of the Year. two-time Pennsylvania Class A All-State.
 He set state single season rushing record for the state of Pennsylvania with 4704 yards and second-highest single-season rushing total in the nation.